What Should I Do If My PayPal Account Was Hacked

 Secure Your Accounts Thoroughly

 Regardless of whether you’ve been hacked, have access to your accounts, or are totally locked out, LogDog is a security must-have for anyone with an online account.
-This free tool is available for iOS or Android devices, and it will scan your accounts to find all the sensitive information that hackers are looking for, inform you of where it’s hiding, and help you get rid of it before anyone else can get to it!
+This tool is available for iOS or Android devices, and it will scan your accounts to find all the sensitive information that hackers are looking for, inform you of where it’s hiding, and help you get rid of it before anyone else can get to it!
 This is a failsafe security step that everyone needs to run.